 Registered Tangible Cultural Property

-Former head store of Kamada Soy Sauce
+Former main store of Kamada Soy Sauce

-This head store is on the north side of the shopping arcade.
+This main store is located on the north side of the local shopping arcade.
 The tall two-story structure is built with a tiled hip-and-gable roof and a gable roof in the back.
 The building has an impressive front facade with large black plaster walls and latticed windows.
 A 3.5 meter-wide dirt floor hallway runs through the center of the first floor, with the store on the west side.
 The second floor has a tatami room for receiving customers.
 The building preserves the air of a mercantile house from the modern period.

 1868–1882 / relocated around 1955